microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

     _Copying the endpoint URL_

-1. Use your favorite text or program editor like [VSCode](https://code.visualstudio.com/) to open the file named **truffle.js** in the "truffle" folder you created.
+1. Use your favorite text or program editor such as [Visual Studio Code](https://code.visualstudio.com/) to open the file named **truffle.js** in the "truffle" folder you created.
 Replace its contents with the statements below.
 Then replace ENDPOINT_URL on line 4 with the URL on the clipboard minus the leading "http://" and the trailing port number (for example, ":8545"), and replace PORT_NUMBER on line 5 with the port number you removed from the URL.

+	> Visual Studio Code is Microsoft's free, cross-platform source-code editor.
+It runs great on Windows as well as on Linux and macOS.
+It also features IntelliSense, integrated Git support, and much more.

     ```javascript
     module.exports = {